laraadeboye/Steghub-Devops-Cloud-Engineer/ANSIBLE-CONFIGURATION-MANAGEMENT/ansible-automate-tasks.md

 Play 2 update LB server and DB.
 It uses elevated privileges (become: yes) and updates the apt repository cache.
 It also installs/updates Wireshark to the latest version using apt.

-We will update the `common.yml` to include additional tasks:
+We will later update the `common.yml` to include additional tasks in another file named `common2.yml`

  Include tasks to
  - Create a directory and a file inside it